SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Amazon_Opensearch_Service/Amazon_OpenSearch_Service.md

 This setup is supported from DataMiner 10.3.0/10.3.3 onwards.

 > [!NOTE]
 > Although the service is named after OpenSearch, it offers both OpenSearch and Elasticsearch clusters.
+However, note that DataMiner only supports Elasticsearch version 6.8, so using Elasticsearch is not recommended.

 ## Compatibility

 Supported versions:

-- Elasticsearch version 6.8
 - OpenSearch version 1.X
 - OpenSearch version 2.X

-> [!NOTE]
-> DataMiner currently does not support Elasticsearch version 7.X setups.
+- Elasticsearch version 6.8 (not recommended)

 ## Creating your Amazon OpenSearch Service domain